-Why Is The Potentially Deadly Flu Especially Dangerous For Pregnant Women?
-Science Explains
+Here's Why The Potentially Deadly Flu Is Especially Dangerous For Pregnant Women

 You can't watch a single news program right now in the United States or Canada that doesn't have at least a few stories featuring influenza-related deaths and illnesses across the country.
 The fact is, this year has been a terrifying and deadly year for the flu, and that has many of us especially worried.
 If you're a mom, or about to become one, the effects of this fear are heightened.
 So why is the potentially deadly flu especially dangerous for pregnant women?Unfortunately, children, elderly, and pregnant women are the most vulnerable to the virus.